ropensci-review-tools/pkgstats/README.md

 function](https://docs.ropensci.org/pkgstats/reference/pkgstats_summary.html)
 summarises the `external_calls` object detailing all calls make to external packages (including to base and recommended packages).
-This summary is represented as a single character string:
+This summary is also represented as a single character string.
+Each package lists total numbers of function calls, and total numbers of unique function calls.
+Data for each package are separated by a comma, while data within each package are separated by a colon.

 ``` r
 s$external_calls